shanexu/kwm/README.md

 to be executed when *Kwm* starts.
 In addition to the above, the file `$HOME/.kwm/init` is a shell script that will be ran after *Kwm* has finished setting up the internal configuration.

+A different path can be used by running `kwm -c /path/to/kwmrc` or `kwm --config /path/to/kwmrc`, in which case it would probably be a good idea to set the [directories *Kwm* uses](https://github.com/koekeishiya/kwm/issues/191) for various settings.

 A sample config file can be found within the [examples](examples) directory.
 Any error that occur during parsing of the config file will be written to **stderr**.
 [Click here](https://github.com/koekeishiya/kwm/issues/285#issuecomment-216703278) for more information.